rblaine95/dnfs/README.md

 * `chunk0.file.dnfs.example.com` - `<"<first 255 characters>" "<next 255 characters>" ... "<last characters of chunk>">`
 * `chunk1.file.dnfs.example.com` - `<"<first 255 characters>" "<next 255 characters>" ... "<last characters of chunk>">`
 * `chunkn.file.dnfs.example.com` - `<"<first 255 characters>" "<next 255 characters>" ... "<last characters of chunk>">`

+## Hack-job Disclaimer
+To say this codebase is a hack-job is putting it lightly.

+I wrote this, pretty much, as a joke and paid little to no attention to best practices, security, or even good code.

+If you are reading this, please do not use this code in production.
+In fact, please just don't use this code at all.

+Please judge me lightly for the sins I have committed.